Anshe Chesed Fairmount Temple: Beachwood zoning and antisemitism conflict

 In 1948, a heated village wide debate was sparked in Beachwood after the proposal of the construction of the Anshe Chesed Fairmount Temple following the purchase of 32 acres of land on which the temple stood.
 The debate was started due to the rapidly growing popular trend of families moving to the suburbs due to the booming post WWII economy.
 Considering that Beachwood at the time was a relatively small community with few Jews, the sudden proposal of the large synagogue of 1,800 families sparked anti-Semitic worries among the village's community due to the imminent demographics change that the establishment of a large synagogue would bring.
 The village council, no member of which was Jewish, cited in 1952 that the establishment of Anshe Chesed "would be detrimental to the public safety, welfare, and convenience of the village".
 One morning in May 1952, following Anshe Chesed's threat to sue the village of Beachwood, residents opened their mailboxes and found a white supremacist newspaper called The Plain Truth, with the message:

+"The battle is on.
+No longer should we sit idly by and watch our country be taken from us.
+Act now.
+Let not the Jew plan succeed."